carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

   version: 1.0.0
   # Version release notes (optional; string)
   releaseNotes:
-    Initial release of the nginx package by wrapping helm Chart.
+    The initial release of the Nginx package by wrapping helm Chart.
 Nginx Helm chart version is 9.5.4
   # valuesSchema can be used to show template values that
   # can be configured by users when a Package is installed.
   # These values should be specified in an OpenAPI schema format. (optional)
   # For helm chart, we can either define the configurable values here or let it be.
-Even if we dont define them here, we can still customize them.
+Even if we don't define them here, we can still customize them.
   valuesSchema:
     openAPIv3:
       title: nginx.bitnami.vmware.com